jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 ### 2.3.
 Categorical Data provided by Foursquare

-In order to obtain information on tourist numbers we will use the proxy hotel locaions.
-Also we seek office locations and burger joint locations.
-To gather these information we utillize the location platform of **Foursquare Labs Inc.** using a free developer account.
+In order to obtain information on tourist numbers we will use the proxy hotel locations.
+Also, we seek office locations and burger joint locations.
+To gather those information we utilize the location platform of **Foursquare Labs Inc.** using a free developer account.
 We will use the *venue search query* to access the foursquare data base using their API.
 This returns a list of venues near a given location, optionally matching a search term.
 We can specify our three categories hotels, offices and burger joints.

 Documentation on how to use this query is found here: https://developer.foursquare.com/docs/api/venues/search

 The FoursquareAPI response provides much more data than needed here.
-We will only make use of the following parameters: name, latitude, longitude, zip code, and id as we are mainly intereested in location and number of these places.
+We will only make use of the following parameters: name, latitude, longitude, zip code, and id as we are mainly interested in location and number of these places.

-An exemplary response for a joint location, as provided by foursquare,  limited to only one answer, and reshaped into a python [pandas](https://pandas.pydata.org/) dataframe would look linke this:
+An exemplary response for a joint location, as provided by foursquare,  limited to only one answer, and reshaped into a python [pandas](https://pandas.pydata.org/) data frame would look link this:

 |name |	lat |	lon |	zip 	|id|
 |----|----|----|----|----|